If Infrared Heat Warms People and Objects, Will The Room Be Cold? Myth Buster Ep. 4

 Whilst we would like to think that all information we come across online is backed up by research of its own or screened before it reaches the eyes of the public, this is not the case at all.
 Due to this, it is incredibly easy for inaccurate information to be spread across a larger platform than it usually could be.

-One of the biggest areas to fall victim to this is that of new technology.
-Misinformation about new technologies such as Far Infrared (FIR) are spreading despite the many articles out there discussing the real benefits and issues of the product.
+One of the biggest topics to fall victim to this is new technology.
+Misinformation about new technologies, such as Far Infrared (FIR), is spreading despite the many articles out there discussing the real benefits and issues of the product.

 Through a series of topical blogs, we will address the largest myths regarding Far Infrared technology and hopefully finally quash these misconceptions for good.
-By using a question-and-answer method, these blogs will aim to cover the most asked questions created from misinformation and will give evidential or scientific answers to satiate these queries.
+By using a question-and-answer method, these blogs will aim to cover the most asked questions and will give evidential, or scientific, answers to satiate these queries.

 Episode 4: “Will the room still feel cold even if I’m warm?”

-Though the heaters aim to heat objects and the fabric of the room rather than raising the air temperature as a convection heater would, the air temperature raises as a by-product of this.
+Though the heaters aim to heat objects and the fabric of the room rather than raising the air temperature as a convection heater would, the air temperature rises as a by-product.

 When the Carbon Crystal heating element within our products begins to warm, the atoms rub against each other and the friction creates Far Infrared rays (also known as Brownian motion).
 The rays are emitted from the heater and begin to bounce off objects and the walls, floor, and ceiling.

-As a by-product of the room holding a thermal store and emitting this back into the room, this does cause the air temperature within the room to rise also.
-We know that the air temperature rises as this is how our thermostatic controllers are able to regulate the heat in the room.
+As a byproduct, the air temperature within the room will also begin to rise.
+We know that the air temperature rises, as this is how our thermostatic controllers can regulate the heat in the room.

-In a recent test that we did, we visited a property that had our heaters installed which were running alongside our onyx controllers.
-The aim of the visit was to test two things, one was to see how quick the panels got the room up to the desired temperature and the other test was to see how long they were off for during ‘heating mode’.
+In a recent test that we did, we visited a property that had our heaters installed and running alongside our onyx controllers.
+The aim was to test two things, one was to see how quickly the panels got the room up to the desired temperature, and the other was to see how long they were off for during ‘heating mode’.

-When we entered the property, we programmed the controllers to turn the panels on and they warmed the room up to the desired temperature of 22°C within around 7 minutes.
+When we entered the property, we programmed the controllers to turn the panels on, and they warmed the room up to the desired 22°C within 7 minutes.
 Once the room had reached the target temperature, the panels turned themselves off.
-Once the controllers detect that the room falls 2°C below the target temperature they will then turn back on.
-In this test, it took around 40 minutes for the panels to turn back on again as the room had retained the heat so well.
+The moment the controllers detected the room fell 2°C below the target temperature, they turned back on.
+In this test, it took around 40 minutes for the panels to turn back on again, as the room had retained the heat so well.
 Once the controllers turned the panels back on, it then took around 5 minutes for the room to get back up to temperature again.
+This is 2 whole minutes faster as the room was building upon its previous store of infrared heat.

 This means that for a full hour of the panels in ‘heating mode’, the panels were only actually on for 12 minutes in total.

-This test illustrates how our panels not only warm objects and people but raise the room temperature alongside this.
-Therefor proving that the not only does the body feel the benefit of the heaters, but so does the environment the panels are installed into.
+This test illustrates how our panels not only warm objects and people, but increase the room temperature alongside it.
+Therefore proving that not only does the body feel the benefit of the heaters, but so does the environment around the panels.